Isobel Finnerty

+Background

 Before being appointed to the Senate, Finnerty was a medical secretary and community organizer.
 At the age of 19, she was appointed to the Timmins Parks and Recreation Commission, where she served as the only woman for over 20 years.
 While a resident of Timmins, she managed numerous municipal, provincial and federal campaigns.
 She served as executive director of the Liberal Party of Canada's Ontario wing in the late 1970s.
 In the early 1980s, she served as executive assistant to John Munro, Minister of Indian and Northern Affairs, and later managed his national leadership campaign in 1984.
 She also managed Greg Sorbara's 1992 campaign for the leadership of the Ontario Liberal Party, and played a leading role in Jean Chrétien's 1990 campaign for the leadership of the Liberal Party of Canada.
 She subsequently served as the Ontario campaign director for the Liberal Party in its victorious 1993 general election campaign.

 In the Senate, Finnerty served on the following committees: